ENGINEERING A FUNCTIONAL AORTIC HEART VALVE USING A 3D BIOPRINTING APPROACH

 Stem cell based cardiac regeneration occurs mainly through paracrine signaling to local tissues.
 A key component of the paracrine signals released by the stem cells are nano-sized vesicles called exosomes.
 These are vehicles used to transfer microRNA, proteins and lipids to the native tissue.
 The therapeutic effects of such signaling persists long after the implanted stem cells have been flushed out, highlighting their importance in regenerative therapies.
 We want to artificially engineer exosomes in-vitro so we can modulate the type and concentration of cargo delivered and also target specific tissues based on membrane proteins we attach.
 This will provide a highly controllable and specific avenue of paracrine signaling for regenerative therapies.

-EXOSOMES FOR MYOCARDIAL REPAIR
+EXOSOMAL RNA CONTENT MANIPULATION FOR ENHANCED MYOCARDIAL REPAIR

 DEVELOPING A TISSUE-ENGINEERED CARDIAC PATCH FOR CHILDREN'S HEART DISEASE

-In collaboration with the Xia Lab at Georgia Tech, we are currently investigating the use of an electrospun polycaprolactone-based cardiac patch to enhance the reparative capabilities of pediatric human cardiac progenitor cells.
+In collaboration with the Xia Lab at Georgia Tech, we are currently investigating the use of electrospun polycaprolactone-based cardiac patch to enhance the reparative capabilities of pediatric human cardiac progenitor cells.
 Specifically, we are interrogating the effects of fiber alignment and the inclusion of bioactive adhesion factors gelatin and fibronectin on cell behavior.
 We hope to utilize these patches to repair injured hearts and to provide treatment for patients with congenital heart defects.

 INVESTIGATING THE ROLE OF NOTCH1 ACTIVATION IN CARDIAC PROGENITOR CELLS